 Menu Item Help Message Options SEND Send device configuration to another device.
-Connect devices with a cable, display this screen on both defibrillators, and then select SEND .
+Connect devices with a cable (MIN 3202447), display this screen on both devices, then select SEND.
 PREVIOUS PAGE Go back to previous page.
 Cancels the operation.

-SET PASSCODES SETUP MENU
+SET PASSCODE SETUP MENU

-Use the Set Passcodes menu to change the factory default passcode of 0000 to some other number.
-If you lose the setup passcode, contact the factory for assistance.
+Use the Set Passcode menu to change the factory default passcode of 0000 to some other number.
+If you lose the setup passcode, you will have to contact the factory for assistance.

-Table 8-21 Set Passcodes Setup Menu
+Table 8-21 Set Passcode Setup Menu

 Menu Item Help Message Options SETUP MODE (The current passcode appears.)
-Set passcode to enter setup mode Rotate the Speed Dial to select digits.
-ARCHIVES ACCESS Select passcode access for archives mode NO PASSCODE, ARCHIVES ONLY, DELETE ONLY, ARCHIVES/DELETE.
+Set passcode to enter setup mode.
+Rotate the speed dial to select digits.
+ARCHIVES ACCESS Select passcode access for archives mode.
+NO PASSCODE, ARCHIVES ONLY, DELETE ONLY, ARCHIVES/DELETE.
 ARCHIVES MODE Set passcode to enter archives mode.
-Rotate the Speed Dial to select digits.
+Rotate the speed dial to select digits.
 DELETE RECORDS Set passcode to delete records in archives mode.
-Rotate the Speed Dial to select digits.
+Rotate the speed dial to select digits.